• Skip to primary navigation

 Vitamins

 Vitamin D3 which we all know about and are probably taking is the key to the absorption of calcium but there is much more needed for calcium the building block of bone to be deposited into bone.
-The magic combination is Vitamin D3 to help absorb calcium (obtained through the sun and supplements), Vitmain K2 the active ingredient that helps deposit calcium onto bone (found in some fermented foods, created from the microbiome of a healthy gut and supplements) and calcium of course sourced from diet and supplements.
+The key combination is Vitamin D3 to help absorb calcium (obtained through the sun and supplements), Vitmain K2 the active ingredient that helps deposit calcium on to bone (found in some fermented foods, created from the microbiome of a healthy gut and supplements) and calcium of course sourced from diet and supplements.
+(Krishnan, 2018)

 Diet

-Chinese Medicine sees the diet as an essential means of healing and maintaining the body’s balance.
+In Chinese Medicine, diet is an essential means of healing and maintaining the body’s balance.
 Food, as we are growing to learn is the basis of health and finding the right types of food for your body type can help you maintain health and wellness.
-According to Chinese Medicine improving the strength of your kidneys is the key to building strong bones.
+According to Chinese Medicine improving the strength of your kidney system is the key to building strong bones.
 Here are some foods to aid in bone health:

 These are some examples you could incorporate into your diet to help improve kidney health.
 It is important to get a customized diet plan from your TCM practitioner as each individual is different and recommendations will vary from person to person.